Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Parametric PDEs and their Discretization

-where $d \in \{1,2,3\}$, $\mathcal{G}_{\z}$ and $\cB_{\z}$ are nonlinear operators describing the PDE and its constraints respectively, $u(\cdot)$ is the solution field, $f(\cdot)$ is the source field, and $\z$ is a vector of parameters of the PDE.
-Below, we describe a general way to derive numerical schemes and then introduce \gls*{FEM}.
+where $d \in \{1,2,3\}$, $\mathcal{G}_{z}$ and $\cB_{z}$ are (possibly) nonlinear operators that describe the PDE and its boundary conditions, respectively, $u(x)$ is the solution field, $f(x)$ is the source field, and $z(x)$ is a parameter of the PDE such as the diffusivity field or a scalar like the wave speed.
+In the following, we first describe a general way to derive different numerical solution schemes and then introduce \gls*{FEM} and \gls*{PINN}s.